rishiatg/encryption-util/README.md

 @Crypto :- Use this anootation at the field of the bean if you want that field to be encrypted.

-@CryptoKeys :-  Use this annotation to define your own secret key and initail vecotr to be used in encryptin or decryption.
+@CryptoKeys :-  Use this annotation to define your own secret key and initail vector to be used in encryption or decryption.